 Throughout this course we’ll take inspiration from literature, art, and archaeology, and experiment with a variety of methods and techniques.
-We’ll look at enigmas like the Rongorongo scriptures, the Swedish runes of Runamo and the Codex Seraphinus, take inspiration from Hermann Rorschach and Justinus Kerner, engage with the work of the Bokujin Group and the COBRA movement, as well as artists like Franz Kline, Lee Krasner and Judith Reigl, 20th century poets like Helen Smith, Ulfert Wilke, and Isodore Isou, and contemporary poets like Christian Bök and Rosaire Appel, and many more.
+We’ll look at enigmas like the Rongorongo scriptures, the Swedish runes of Runamo, and the Codex Seraphinus.
+We’ll take inspiration from Hermann Rorschach and Justinus Kerner, engage with the work of the Bokujin Group and the COBRA movement, alongside artists like Franz Kline, Lee Krasner, and Judith Reigl, 20th century poets like Helen Smith, Ulfert Wilke, and Isodore Isou, and contemporary poets like Christian Bök and Rosaire Appel.

 This is a practical course that looks at what writing is made of in order to discover what can be made of writing.

 Studio+ Courses are a new initiative from the Poetry School and feature a portfolio of preliminary reading, alongside 3–4 writing assignments, and some additional bonus features such as Zoom sessions, collaborative projects, and inter-disciplinary work.
 There are no Live Chats on this course.

 To apply for a concessionary rate, please send relevant documentation showing your eligibility for one of our concessions to [email protected] Conditions of eligibility are detailed here.
 If you have any questions or wish to be added to the waiting list of a sold-out course, please email [email protected] For more information visit our Online Courses page.

 Image credit: Isaac Chou